huan/paper-morpho-vector-presentation/paper/text.md

 ![Morphological Sub Words\label{representations-with-morphology}](images/better-word-representations-with-recursive-neural-networks-for-morphology.png)

-At last, those prior knowledge of morphological is valuable.
-But how can we get the morphological knowledges?
-Of couse we can get them from the priory researchers.
-But it could be better if we could induct the morphology knowledge from unsupervised machine learning alghorithm.
+At last, that prior knowledge of morphological is valuable.
+However, how can we get the morphological knowledge?
+Of course, we can get them from the priory researchers.
+However, it could be better if we could induct the morphology knowledge from unsupervised machine learning algorithms.
 See Figure \ref{unsupervised-morphology-induction} [@soricut2015unsupervised]

 ![Unsupervised Morphology Induction\label{unsupervised-morphology-induction}](images/unsupervised-morphology-induction-using-word-mbeddings.png)

 ## Conclusion and Future Work

-Morphonology knowledge is very valuable and it could be able to help the word embedding be more informative.
+Morphonology knowledge is, and it could be able to help the word embedding to be more informative.
-There's already lots of word embedding research based on the morpheme, but it seems they are all very eary stage, and there stil haven't a solution for the industry like Word2Vec or GLOVE.
+There's already lots of word embedding research based on the morpheme, but it seems they are all very early stage, and there still have not a solution for the industry like Word2Vec or GLOVE.

-I believe this direction is a right direction to improve the performance of tradional word embedding for NLP tasks, it's worth to do more research based on the previous studies.
+We believe this direction is a right direction to improve the performance of traditional word embedding for NLP tasks, and it is worth to do more research based on the previous studies.

 The future work would consider to:

 1. Train a Tokenizer to parse Word to Morphemes
 1. Train Morpheme Embedding on Wikipedia Dataset
 1. Use GRU to convert Morpheme Embeddings for each word to Word Embedding(Morpheme Word Embedding)
-1. Benchmark all the morpheme based word embedding algorithms
+1. Benchmark all the morpheme-based word embedding algorithms
 1. Compare the results of standard NLP tasks on Morpheme Word Embedding against to other traditional word embeddings.

 ## Acknowledgements

-I'd like to thank professor Xiaojie LI for I started thinking about embedding in morphology when I'm on the class Computational Linguistics that he taught.
+I would like to thank professor Xiaojie LI for I started thinking about embedding in morphology when I am on the class Computational Linguistics that he taught.

-I'd also like to thank my friend Tongjun LI, who is the orginazer of Wechat group "NLP Fans" with hundreds of members, where I could discuss my idea over there.
+I'd also like to thank my friend Tongjun LI, who is the organizer of Wechat group "NLP Fans" with hundreds of members, where I could discuss my idea over there.

 ## See Also